CiroLee/filigrana/README.md

 });

 // create canvas and mount it to a container, then use render() to render content,
-// if will render text or image automatically watermark.create(container).render();
+// it will render text or image automatically watermark.create(container).render();
 ```